PHANGS-JWST: the largest extragalactic molecular cloud catalog traced by polycyclic aromatic hydrocarbon emission: Results and discussion

-In the PHANGS-ALMA sample, \cite{Querejeta_2021} report that, on kpc-scales, and using the \cite{Sun_2020a} \aco\ prescription, \sigmol\ values of interarm regions are comparable to those in disc regions, with interarm properties resembling those of discs in non-spiral galaxies \citep[see also,][]{Meidt_2021, Querejeta_2024}.
-Expanding on this, we find that on scales of tens of parsecs, molecular clouds in the disc regions show distributions and median values of \Reff, \Mmol, and \sigmol\ that resemble a combination of those found in both interarm and spiral arm regions (e.g., Fig.~\ref{fig:CO_compare_all} and \ref{fig:CO_compare_pah}).
+In the PHANGS-ALMA sample, \cite{Querejeta_2021} report that, on kpc-scales, and using the \cite{Sun_2020a} \aco\ prescription, \sigmol\ values of interarm regions are comparable to those in disk regions, with interarm properties resembling those of disks in nonspiral galaxies \citep[see also,][]{Meidt_2021, Querejeta_2024}.
+Expanding on this, we find that on scales of tens of parsecs, molecular clouds in the disk regions show distributions and median values of \Reff, \Mmol, and \sigmol\ that resemble a combination of those found in both interarm and spiral arm regions (e.g., Fig.~\ref{fig:CO_compare_all} and \ref{fig:CO_compare_pah}).
 Also, using CO maps for the same galaxies presented here, previous studies \citep[e.g.,][]{Sun_2018,Sun_2020,Sun_2022, Leroy_2021, Querejeta_2021, Leroy_2025} report higher \sigmol\ toward the central regions of galaxies, with a more pronounced increase in barred galaxies.
 They attribute this to bar-driven gas inflows.
-Here, we see a decline of \sigmol\ in bars compared to discs.
+Here, we see a decline of \sigmol\ in bars compared to disks.
 We note that toward central regions (i.e., in bars and centers), the CO emission is underestimated because the CO-to-PAH relationship is $\sim0.2$ dex higher there than in galactic disks \citep[e.g.,][]{chown2025}.
 Also, the stellar continuum is too bright, and subtracting it becomes more difficult \citep[e.g.,][]{sutter2024,Baron_2024}.
 Finally, the \aco\ conversion factor choice does affect the measurements, especially toward central regions.
 The usage of an \aco\ that depends on $\Sigma_{\star}$, \sigsfr\, and the metallicity does lower the \sigmol\ in bars and centers more than using one that does not account for all.
-Adopting a different \aco\ measurement does not affect our analysis or conclusions when comparing \sigmol\ of clouds in spiral arms, interarms, and discs.
-However, when adopting another prescription, \sigmol\ values in bars become comparable to or higher than those of galactic discs.
-It is worth noting that in low-metallicity regions (12+log(O/H) $<$ 8.2), the PAH abundance, traced by the F770W/F2100W ratio drops sharply meanwhile at higher-metallicities, the ratio reaches a plateau (Egorov et al. submitted).
+Adopting a different \aco\ measurement does not affect our analysis or conclusions when comparing \sigmol\ of clouds in spiral arms, interarms, and disks.
+However, when adopting another prescription, \sigmol\ values in bars become comparable to or higher than those of galactic disks.
+It is worth noting that in low-metallicity regions (12+log(O/H) $<$ 8.2), the PAH abundance, traced by the F770W/F2100W ratio drops sharply; meanwhile, at higher metallicities, the ratio reaches a plateau \citep{Egorov_2025}.
 This highlights that PAHs could be more efficiently destroyed in the low-metallicity HII regions due to the higher UV hardness.